• Home

 This post may contain affiliate links.
 Read our disclosure policy.

-Idea #1: I Spy a Disney Princess Toddler Activity with Chia Seed Slime
+I Spy a Princess - Toddler Sensory Activity - Disney Princess Montessori - How to Make Chia Seed Slime

 Chia Seed Slime is one of the easiest slimes to make and the texture is so fun for toddlers!
 To make chia seed slime for your taste safe sensory play bin: